Viewing Teams Connector instance, call and participant status

 You can also view a list of all deployed Teams Connector instances via .
 This provides a summary of information including each node's name, IP address, maximum call capacity, current media load and the date/time of start-up and last update.

-Note that all of this Teams Connector instance status information is only displayed if you have selected Enable enhanced status information ( ) — see Configuring your Teams Connector addresses for more information.
-If enhanced status information is not enabled then only displays Teams Connector instances when a Teams call is in progress.
+Note that the instance status information is only displayed if you have enabled the Azure Event Hub (Configuring your Teams Connector addresses for more information).
+If the Azure Event Hub is not enabled then only displays Teams Connector instances when a Teams call is in progress.— see

 - Each participant who is gatewayed into a Teams conference is listed as a separate gateway call.
 However, if multiple participants are connected to the same Teams conference, the Live View (Call Routing Rule. ) shows them as connected to the same external conference — which is identified as "Teams meeting <conference ID>".
 The name/label shown for each call is based on the name of the associated